Skip to content

 conda activate myvenv

 You can now install packages using conda install -p ${CONDA_ROOT}/envs/myvenv <package_name>.
 And you can see the packages currently installed in the active environment with the command conda list.
-After all packages have been installed, simply run conda deactivate twice in order to restore the original comand prompt.
+After all packages have been installed, simply run conda deactivate twice in order to restore the original command prompt.

 (myvenv) [auser@cirrus-login1 auser]$ conda deactivate